 Buying and selling goods online.
 In relation to Rise, it's the ability to monetize courses you create.

-Content added to your My List.
-Add content to your My List by clicking the heart icon on the learning path or course card in the library.
+Content added to your Favorites.
+Add content to your Favorites by clicking the heart icon on the learning path or course card in the library.

 Learners can take courses, browse the library, and add courses to their My List.
 They can't create courses and don't have access to administrative or reporting functions.